-Class 12 Physics students should refer to the following NCERT Book chapter Current Electricity in standard 12.
-This NCERT Book for Grade 12 Physics will be very useful for exams and help you to score good marks
+Class 12 Physics students should refer to the following NCERT Book Chapter 3 Current Electricity in Class 12.
+This NCERT Book for Class 12 Physics will be very useful for exams and help you to score good marks

 Chapter Three